Free cookie consent management tool by TermsFeed

 Purple: The colour of penance – for Lent and Advent

-Pink: The colour of muted joy – can be used for the third Advent Sunday and the fourth Sunday in Lent
+Pink: the colour of muted joy – can be used for the third Advent Sunday and the fourth Sunday in Lent

 Components and Dressing Procedure